 You cannot have a smooth operation without paying proper attention to the safety saw features.
 The blade guard or guides for one thing, such as ball-bearing guides that are present in some models, will help guide the blade along a specific track and minimize woodworking accidents.

-Our experts also remind you about the kickback.
+I also would like to remind you about the kickback.
 Pay special attention to the project at hand when you’re cutting wood at an angle or lift.
 Cutting curves is a bit difficult, so make sure you proceed with precision and caution.
 Reading the user manual and fully understanding how to use your band saw will also help reduce the risk of accidents when you’re woodworking.

 When working with tools and accessories, wear the proper safety gear such as gloves if necessary and goggles.
-Our team suggests looking for emergency brakes and stop buttons.
+I suggest looking for emergency brakes and stop buttons.
 Blades are sharp, and these two features are the ones you can rely on in case of an emergency.

-(To make your workplace safer, you can also consider getting some of popular band saws fence we listed here.
+(To make your workplace safer, you can also consider getting some of popular band saws fence I listed here.
 It will make your work less dangerous while ensuring straight and accurate cuts)

 Price